jnalanko/VOMM/README.md

 * `--query-raw [file path]` Assumes that every byte in the input file is a character of a single query string, i.e. that the input file contains exactly one string with no header.

 * `--query-fasta [file path]` Assumes that the input file is in multi-FASTA format, i.e. that every line is either a FASTA header or it contains part of a query string.
 Use this flag to compute a distinct score for every string in a set.

-Takes in the queries in fasta-format.
-Each read is one query.
-Not tested very well.

 * `--dir [directory path]` Directory where the model is stored.